ibm-cloud-docs/vpc/vsi_is_create_linux_custom_image.md

 {: tip}

 Your image must adhere to the following custom image requirements:
-* Contains a single file or volume
+* Contains a single file or volume, qcow2 or VHD format
 * Is cloud-init enabled
 * The operating system is supported as a stock image operating system
 * Size doesn't exceed 100 GB